kirapythia/teppo-frontend/README.md

 - please also note that due to time restrictions SVGO is loaded with Webpack in the front-end and the correct place for it should be in the backend.
 - the correct place for SVGO optimization is in the backend after new plan file has been uploaded, and after SVGO optimization the optimized SVG file only should be uploaded to S3.

+# The SVG conversion was not tested at all with multi-file uploads.
+This needs to be tested and modified to work correctly.

 ## Getting Started